 No matter how much your followers love you, they’re likely getting tired of all of the promotional posts on your page.
 Not only that, but the Instagram algorithm is changing dramatically all the time and hindering your organic reach.
 Your followers’ tired eyes combined with a rigid algorithm results in one big bummer: your organic posts don’t perform quite as well anymore.
 In other words, brands don’t get as much out of a post on your page as they used to, and your exhausted followers aren’t so pleased either to see another #ad either.

-Whitelisting: The Influencer Advantage:
+Whitelisting: The Influencer Advantage in 2020:

 The Influencer Solution: Whitelisting